-In recent weeks, there's been a lot of discussion about the Facebook Privacy and who is to blame/what can be done about it.
-Facebook has taken the brunt of that blame because they have made mistakes in the way they handle some user data.
+In recent weeks, there’s been a lot of discussion about Facebook Privacy and who is to blame/what can be done about it.
+Facebook has taken the brunt of that blame because they have made mistakes in the way it handles some user data.
 So yes, they could have done a lot of things better.
-And Yes, it's not a good position to be in for them, but will users really move away from such a dominant platform because of this and do they really understand the problem?
+And Yes, it’s not a good position to be in for them, but will users really move away from such a dominant platform because of this and do they really understand the problem?

 But really, is it totally Facebook’s fault?
 In this article, I’ve tried to break down what has happened.
 What the impact is on users’ privacy.
 What Facebook is doing about it now and long-term.
 Looking at if this could happen to other companies with data on users.
 And trying to figure out where we go from here with personal Privacy.